broadinstitute/cromwell/docs/cromwell_features/CallCaching.md

 With these workflow options Cromwell would only look for cache hits for Alice's jobs in Alice's or Bob's buckets.

-As a further optimization the PAPI backend has the concept of "this" bucket on a per-workflow basis, where "this" bucket is the bucket that contains the current workflow root.
+As a further optimization the Batch backend has the concept of "this" bucket on a per-workflow basis, where "this" bucket is the bucket that contains the current workflow root.
-If `call_cache_hit_path_prefixes` is specified in workflow options on the PAPI backend, Cromwell will automatically prepend "this" bucket to the call cache hit path prefixes to search.
+If `call_cache_hit_path_prefixes` is specified in workflow options on the Batch backend, Cromwell will automatically prepend "this" bucket to the call cache hit path prefixes to search.
 For example, if Charles specified the same workflow options as in the example above and his workflow root was under `gs://charles_bucket`, Cromwell would search cache hits in all of the `gs://alice_bucket`, `gs://bob_bucket` and `gs://charles_bucket` buckets without having to specify
 `gs://charles_bucket` bucket explicitly in `call_cache_hit_path_prefixes`.